Is Cornmeal the Same as Cornstarch? What’s the Difference?

 Nutrients

-Cornmeal is a whole-grain, gluten-free flour that packs in a rich blend of proteins, fats, carbs, fiber, and other nutrients, such as selenium, magnesium, and potassium, to name a few.
-Cornmeal that has been stripped of its nutrients during processing could be fortified to boost its nutritional value.
-It’s a good practice to check food labels to ensure you’re getting the nutrients you think you’re getting.
+Cornmeal is a whole-grain, gluten-free flour that contains a rich blend of proteins, fats, carbs, fiber, and other nutrients, such as selenium, magnesium, and potassium, to name a few.

 Cooking and baking uses